First DUI Charge

 There are two aspects to every DUI case.
-The criminal justice side that deals with everything that happens in court and the administrative side that deals with your driver's license.
+The criminal justice side, which deals with everything that happens in court, and the administrative side, which deals with your driver's license.
 If a person provided a breath sample over the legal limit of .08 or they refused to provide sample, then there will be a driver's license suspension.
 These two aspects concern the same incident, but they are separate and independent from each other.
 In other words, you could obtain differing outcomes in both sides.

 How long will your DUI case last?